txusko/PostItAll/README.md

 * **Jquery UI** The jQuery User Interface.
 With this plugin you will improve the usage in the drag and resize note feature. https://github.com/jquery/jquery-ui

 * **Trumbowyg** A lightweight WYSIWYG editor.
-Whit this plugin you will be able to edit the notes content with an integrated html5 editor. https://github.com/Alex-D/Trumbowyg
+With this plugin you will be able to edit the notes content with an integrated html5 editor. https://github.com/Alex-D/Trumbowyg

 * **Minicolors** A Tiny Color Picker.
-Whit this plugin you will be able to change background and text note color with a color picker. https://github.com/claviska/jquery-miniColors
+With this plugin you will be able to change the background and text note color with a color picker. https://github.com/claviska/jquery-miniColors

 ### For the examples layout: